atpaino/atpaino.github.io/_posts/2017-01-03-deep-text-correcter.md

 The baseline used here is simply the identity function, which assumes no errors exist in the input; the motivation for this is to test whether the introduction of the trained model could add value to an existing system with no grammar-correction system in place.

 Encouragingly, **the trained model outperforms this baseline** for all bucket sizes in terms of accuracy, and outperforms all but one in terms of BLEU score.
-This tells us that applying the Deep Text Correcter model to a potentially errant writing sample would, on average, result in a more grammatically correct writing sample.
+This tells us that applying the Deep Text Corrector model to a potentially errant writing sample would, on average, result in a more grammatically correct writing sample.
 Anyone who tends to make errors similar to those the model has been trained on could therefore benefit from passing their messages through this model.